JLHman/JHMiniProject02/README.md

 Mini Project 2

 Python program to extract and display data about several stocks.
-This project was completed for the INF 601 class at Fort Hayes University.
+This project was completed for the INF 601 class at Fort Hays University.
 This project is an introduction to PANDAS data frames.

 ## PANDAS